nre-learning/nrelabs-curriculum/lessons/stackstorm-event-driven-automation/stage4/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('st2', this)">Run this snippet</button>

 The tabular output shows us that StackStorm has ingested our new Rule definition and is ready to watch for new trigger-instances.
 Now that the rule is in place, any new instances of the trigger `napalm.InterfaceDown` will be handled by this rule.
-In the name of variety, let's trigger an event on `vqfx2`:
+In the name of variety, let's re-trigger this event, but with `em3`:

 ```
 configure
-set interfaces em4 disable
+set interfaces em3 disable
 commit
 exit
 ```